lamps-lab/ETDMiner/README.md

 # ocr_experimented_images:
 It contains the sample output images in .tif format (paper-1 to paper-7) along with the output of the tesseract result (HOCR_result and paper-1_result)

+# webcrawler
+Contains the crawlers & parsers for different universities developed to collect ETDs and extract metadata from the webpages.